SumoLogic/sumologic-kubernetes-collection/docs/prometheus.md

 ## No Prometheus in the cluster

-If you don't have Prometheus or Kube Prometheus Stack installed in your cluster there is not much you can worry about.
+If you don't have Prometheus or Kube Prometheus Stack installed in your cluster there is not much you need to worry about.
 There is no special configuration required, unless you want to have [Custom Application Metrics](/docs/collecting-application-metrics.md) or [Custom Kubernetes Metrics](/docs/collecting-kubernetes-metrics.md),